 How to Make a Dopero Kite

 Attach the Bridle

-• Now make another bridle loop line.
-Again, about two skewer lengths long, with a Loop knot in each end.
-Make these Loop knots much bigger.
+- Now make another bridle loop line—again, about two skewer lengths long, with a Loop knot in each end.
+Make the loops in these knots much bigger.

+How to Make a Dopero Kite